tbassman/CMS-evaluation-paper/README.md

 ### To cite this repo

-Click "Cite this repository" on the right.
+Click "Cite this repository" on the right side of the repo landing page.

 ### To contact